99 LinkedIn Profile Tips: from Summary & Headline to Images

 That’s the dumbest thing a fire chief reads in firefighter resumes.

-The typical job opening generates 250 resumes.
+The typical job opening generates 250 resumes, according to our HR statistics report.
 That means the chief will likely skim—not read—your resume.

 Change that with a details-anchored firefighter resume objective or resume summary.